Someone paying for their Tesco shop

 If you work from home on a regular basis, your costs are likely to exceed the fixed allowance.
 You must calculate and provide receipts for costs such as heating and lighting, broadband and telephone charges.
 The claims must be based on a realistic proportion of business and private usage.

 There is also an option to set up a rental agreement between yourself and your business.
 The business pays a realistic commercial rent for the proportion of your property used as a home office.
 The business can claim Corporation Tax relief on the rent payments.
 However, you will be liable for Income Tax on the money you earn as rent.
+Therefore, depending on your corporation and personal tax rates this may not be the best idea, as usually, you'll pay more income tax than corporation tax.

 Invest in training and development